-- 1. After the gearmotor has been inspected, fasten the evaporator to the gear motor, torque the bolts to 110 inch pounds. - 2.
+- 1. After the gearmotor has been inspected, fasten the evaporator to the gear motor, be sure that the number of shims indicated on the gear case cover is in place between the gearcase cover and the drip pan gasket.
+Torque the bolts to 110 inch pounds. - 2.
 Lower the auger into the evaporator barrel, slightly turning it to match up with the drive end.
 Do Not Drop Into the Evaporator. - 3.
 Complete the reassembly by reversing the disassembly for the breaker & thrust bearing assembly.